-The Department of Infrastructure and Regional Development manages the Australian Government's interests on Norfolk Island.
+The Department of Infrastructure, Regional Development and Cities manages the Australian Government's interests on Norfolk Island.
 It has overall responsibility for the management of the Kingston and Arthur's Vale Historic Area (KAVHA), including its Heritage Management Plan, with advice from the KAVHA Advisory Committee.

 Kingston and Arthur's Vale Historic Area Advisory Committee

-The KAVHA Advisory Committee provides expert and community input to the Department of Infrastructure and Regional Development to guide management of KAVHA.
+The KAVHA Advisory Committee provides expert and community input to the department to guide management of KAVHA.
 This includes advice on:

 - best practice techniques to conserve the existing fabric and heritage objects;